jhendrickworkshop/debugging-test-repo/README.md

 # Dynatrace Live Debugger End to End Demo Enviornment

+The Demo environment will showcase the following:

+- Setup of the Dynatrace OneAgent within a local Kuberentes cluster
+- Debugging an application issue with Dynatraces Live Debugger
+- Fixing a bug, rebuilding and deploying the fix to the cluster using Skaffold
+- Validating the fix directly within the VSCode IDE using Dynatraces Code Monitoring plugin

 ## Architecture

 This demo uses the **Online Boutique** which is composed of 11 microservices written in different